Office: Sycamore Hall 120 Phone: (940) 369-8449

 Professor Nelson works closely with a dedicated team of CLASS (College of Liberal Arts & Social Sciences) advisors who provide support for our students' comprehensive academic progress, advising on both Anthropology degree and CORE requirements.
 You should seek out a CLASS advisor if you are: considering declaring a double-major or minor, filing a graduation application, needing course advice, requesting transfer credit, or seeking information regarding campus resources.

-Paola Vazquez is the Anthropology Student/Faculty Liaison for the 2022-2023 academic year.
-She is a senior getting her B.A. in Anthropology along with a Sustainability Certificate.
-Paola was a 2022 intern for the National Park Service-Rivers, Trails, and Conservation Assistance Program as a Latino Outreach Coordinator.
+Ellen Christensen is the Department of Anthropology's Student/ Faculty Liaison for 2023-2024 school year.
+She is a senior earning a B.A. in Anthropology with certificates in Applied Anthropology and Social Justice Studies.
+In the summer of 2023 Ellen is serving as a youth leadership intern for the Alaska Center's Alaskan Youth for Environmental Action.
 The Student/Faculty Liaison facilitates dialogue between students and staff in the Anthropology department.
-Paola will work to create an inviting and open space for students to share their suggestions and concerns.
-Please reach out to Paola for support or advice.
+Ellen will work to create an inviting and open space for students to share their suggestions and concerns.
+Please reach out to Ellen for support, advice, or with any questions.